klauritz/klauritz.githu.io/essays/TechfolioDesignerOnboarding2.md

 ### Problems Encountered

 There weren't any problems encountered for this one.
-I found the task to be straightforward and I luckily didn't come acroess any complications.
+I found the task to be straightforward and I luckily didn't come across any complications.

 <img class="ui centered image" src="https://klauritz.github.io/images/ics491-p5.png"/>